- What Is Payment Routing?

 Once a customer confirms payment, the multi-step smart routing engine kicks in, identifying the most suitable MID or Acquirer, factoring in cost, location, currency, Application Programming Interface (API) performance, and more.
 While configurations may vary by provider, the goal remains the same: to maximize approval rates, reduce chargeback risk, and ensure compliance with local and international regulations.

-The diagram below shows how Akurateco’s Payment Routing solution works step by step.
+The diagram below shows how payment routing works step by step.

-3. Based on additional parameters, such as the geolocation of the billing address, transaction amount, or low interchange fee, payment routing identifies the most suitable payment provider to route payment to and directs the transaction there. payment cascading
+- Based on additional parameters, such as the geolocation of the billing address, transaction amount, or low interchange fee, payment routing identifies the most suitable payment provider to route payment to and directs the transaction there.

-4. In case the transaction is declined due to issues on the payment provider’s side, a cascading mechanism activates, redirecting the transaction to another payment provider for processing.
+- In case the transaction is declined due to issues on the payment provider’s side, a cascading mechanism activates, redirecting the transaction to another payment provider for processing.
 This process continues through multiple providers as needed, ensuring a successful payment within a single attempt and contributing to chargeback reduction.
+Explore routing and cascading in real scenarios.

 Akurateco’s CEO and Co-Founder, Volodymyr Kuiantsev, shares his insights into the transformative benefits of smart payment routing.